 Priory welcomes the Prime Minister's comments

-The Priory Group welcomes the Government’s pledge to prioritise mental health, and help schools and business handle the 'hidden injustice' of mental illness.
+The Priory Group welcomes the Government’s pledge to prioritise mental health, and help schools and businesses handle the 'hidden injustice' of mental illness.

 Dr Hayley van Zwanenberg, Priory Group Associate Medical Director, and Clinical Director of Priory's Wellbeing Centres, said: "I am really pleased to see mental health being a political priority under Theresa May, and particularly welcome her focus on mental health in schools and at work.